iremsucone/IR-Spectroscopy-Py-Reader/README.md

 ## 📖 **How to Use**

 ### 1️⃣ **Setup**
-1. Download the folder.
+- Download the folder.
-2. **Delete the provided spectrum example** and replace it with your own spectrum image.
+- **Delete the provided spectrum example** and replace it with your own spectrum image.
-3. Make sure your file is named **exactly** as `spectrum.jpg`.
+- Make sure your file is named **exactly** as `spectrum.jpg`.
+(It has to be jpg, not jpeg, not png etc.)

 ### 2️⃣ **Running the Script**
-1. Launch the script.
+- Launch the script within the folder using Command Prompt or Windows Terminal.
-2. Define key **wave numbers** by clicking on the image:
+- Define key **wave numbers** by clicking on the x-axis on the image:
    - **4000 cm⁻¹, 3000 cm⁻¹, 2000 cm⁻¹, 1500 cm⁻¹, 1000 cm⁻¹, 600 cm⁻¹**.
-3. The program will use these points to **calibrate distances** and improve peak detection accuracy.
+- The program will use these points to **calibrate distances** and improve peak detection accuracy.

 ### 3️⃣ **Peak Identification**
-- Click on peaks to analyze them.
+- Click on strong and medium peaks to analyze them - or on the peaks that seem really important.
 - The script will return the **functional group** based on the wavenumber.

 ### 4️⃣ **Exit**